-Our definitive guide to travelling the world long term
+Our ultimate guide to long term travel planning

 So you’ve decided you want to travel, and you’re pretty sure it’s going to be for a while (hooray!)?
 Perhaps you’ve booked your flights already, you may even know where you want to go.

 But what next?
 Do you book all your transfers and hotels now?
 How do you pack for different seasons on the road?
 And how much do you need to budget for, anyway?!

 While the dream might be to jump on a plane without a plan and get outta here indefinitely, sadly the reality of planning to travel the world for a while is definitely not as easy as that.